ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/01-getting-our-bearings/assignment.md

 ---
 The advent of OpenTelemetry has forever changed how we capture observability signals.
 While OTel initially focused on delivering traces and metrics, support for collection of logs is now stable and gaining adoption, particularly in Kubernetes environments.

-In this lab, we will explore several models for using OpenTelemetry to collect log signals:
+In this lab, we will explore several models for using OpenTelemetry to collect log signals.

 1) Service to Collector via OTLP

 In this model, we forgo log files entirely, routing log messages directly via the network (OTLP) from services to a Collector.
 ![service-map.png](../assets/method1.svg)

-2) Service to Collector via log files formatted with OTel Semantic Conventions (`otlpjson`)
+2) Service to Collector via log files captured with the filelogreceiver

 In this model, we output logs from services to a log file written with OTel Semantic Conventions (`otlpjson`), which we then collect via a Collector.
 ![service-map.png](../assets/method2.svg)

-3) Service to Collector via arbitrarily formatted log files
+3) Service to Collector via log files captured with the receivercreator

 In this model, we output logs from select services to a log file written in an arbitrary format, which we then collect via a Collector.
 ![service-map.png](../assets/method3.svg)